Working from home can be a great way to supplement your income. And if you’re a mother like me it’s a fantastic way to keep a flexible schedule.

 Work From Home Bookkeeper (63 hours at $16/hour)

-Even though I was a bookkeeper in a former life I wasn’t aware that remote bookkeeping as a ‘thing’ until being connected with CPA Ben Robinson last year.
+Even though I was a bookkeeper in the past, I wasn’t aware that remote bookkeeping as a ‘thing’ until being connected with CPA Ben Robinson last year.

 To become a work from home bookkeeper you’ll need bookkeeping knowledge and the ability to find your own clients.
 (Ben has courses for this found here if that’s something you’re interested in.)
 If you have prior experience as a bookkeeper then this could be a great fit for you.